zoxpx/pxdocs/content/operate-and-maintain-on-kubernetes/running-in-production.md

 ---
 title: Running in Production
-weight: 5
+weight: 3
 ---

 ### DAY 1 Operations {#day-1-operations}

 #### Initial Software Setup for Production {#initial-software-setup-for-production}

-* Follow the instructions in the [k8s install](https://docs.portworx.com/scheduler/kubernetes/install.html) page in the docs.
+* Follow the instructions in the [k8s install](/portworx-install-with-kubernetes) page in the docs.
 * Ensure all nodes in the cluster have NTP running and the times are synchronized across all the nodes that will form the Portworx cluster
 * All nodes in the cluster should have achieved quorum and `pxctl status` should display the cluster as `operational`
 * etcd - Setup etcd as a 3-node etcd cluster _outside_ the container orchestrator to ensure maximum stability.
-Refer to the following [page](https://docs.portworx.com/maintain/etcd.html) on how to install etcd and also configure it for maximum stability.
+Refer to the following [page](https://etcd) on how to install etcd and also configure it for maximum stability.
-* Ensure you have Stork, the storage orchestrator for Kubernetes from Portworx, installed per the instructions [here](https://docs.portworx.com/scheduler/kubernetes/stork.html#install).

 #### Configuring the Server or the Compute Infrastructure {#configuring-the-server-or-the-compute-infrastructure}